jannekem/actions-playground/README.md

 ## Current workflows

-Here are the workwlows that are currently configured.
+Here are the workflows that are currently configured.

 ### PR Labeler

 The pull request labeler workflow in [.github/workflows/pr-labels.yml](.github/workflows/pr-labels.yml) assigns labels to pull requests based on the edited file types and directories.

 ### First interaction